mulu/mulu.github.io/api/index.md

 | Result Field | Description |
 |:---+:---|
-| _lexical&nbsp;similarity_ |  Similarity between the words in the product name and the words detected in the published document, as determined by the [Dice coefficient](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient) algorithm.
-Think of this as the lexical closeness of the product name.
+| _lexical&nbsp;similarity&nbsp;score_ |  Score measuring the similarity between the words in the product name and the words detected in the published document, based only on the spelling of the words.
-| _product&nbsp;brand&nbsp;confidence_ |  Score based on (1) the presence of the brand name for the product in the sentence and (2) the likelihood that the brand would appear in normal language.
+| _product&nbsp;brand&nbsp;score_ |  Score based on (1) the presence of the brand name for the product in the sentence and (2) the likelihood that the brand would appear in normal language.
 | _product&nbsp;category&nbsp;score_ |  Score based on the product category similarity with other product mentions in the same published document.
 For example, suppose Mulu detects that a web page mentions 10 bicycles and 1 song name.
 The product mentions for the bicycles have very high category scores because that is the most common product category on the page.
 The product mention for the song name would have a low category score, which could indicate a false positive for the mention.
 | _product&nbsp;type&nbsp;score_ |  Score based on the generic product type appearing in the published document.
 The generic product type is the product name with brand names removed.
 {:.table .table-bordered}